-Keeping data and research materials organized across all phases of the research process is always a challenging process.
-To help the research community address these challenges, the Center for Open Science developed the Open Science Framework (OSF), a research tool that supports collaboration, data management, and transparency throughout the research lifecycle.
-The OSF provides avenues for researchers to design a study; collect, analyze, and store data; manage collaborators; and publish research materials.
+The Open Science Framework (OSF) provides avenues for researchers to design a study, as well as collect, analyze, and store data, manage collaborators, and publish research materials.
 In this webinar, attendees will learn about the many features of the OSF and develop strategies for using the tool within the context of their own research projects.
 The discussion will be framed around how to best utilize the OSF while also implementing data management and open science best practices.

-In the past five years, researchers have seen a growing number of research data management (RDM) policies being implemented by funders, publishers, and institutions.
-One key element in meeting these requirements, particularly in terms of data discovery, is using metadata, which helps make research data findable, accessible, interoperable and reusable (the FAIR principles).
 This session discussed the secret life of your dataset metadata: the ways in which, for many years to come, it will work non-stop to foster the visibility, reach, and impact of your work.
-We explored how metadata will help your dataset travel through the global research infrastructure, and how data repositories and discovery services can use this (meta)data to help launch your dataset into the world.
+We explored how metadata will help your dataset travel through the global research infrastructure, and how data repositories and discovery services can use this metadata to help launch your dataset into the world.